 Divorce is the legal dissolution of marriage, a process that involves the termination of the marital relationship and the resolution of various legal matters.
-In Singapore, divorce is governed by the Women’s Charter, which outlines different grounds for divorce, including unreasonable behaviour.
+Among the various grounds for divorce is unreasonable behaviour, a key reason many couples cite when seeking to end their marriage.

-Unreasonable behaviour, also known as “unreasonable conduct,” is grounds for divorce in Singapore.
-It refers to behaviour by one spouse that makes it unreasonable for the other spouse to continue living with them.
-This can include many actions or omissions that have caused the marriage breakdown, such as infidelity, emotional or physical abuse, addiction, or neglect.
+Unreasonable behaviour in Singapore refers to conduct by one spouse that makes it intolerable for the other spouse to continue living with them.
+This can include infidelity, emotional or physical abuse, addiction, neglect, or other actions that have caused the marriage to break down.

 Grounds For Unreasonable Behaviour

-Unreasonable behaviour is one of the grounds for divorce in Singapore, as stated in Section 95(3)(a) of the Women’s Charter.
-It refers to behaviour by one spouse that makes it unreasonable for the other spouse to continue living with them.
+Unreasonable behaviour is one of the key grounds for divorce in Singapore, outlined in Section 95(3)(a) of the Women’s Charter.
+It refers to actions or conduct by one spouse that makes it unreasonable for the other spouse to continue living with them.

-To file for divorce on the grounds of unreasonable behaviour, the petitioner needs to prove that the respondent has behaved in such a way that the petitioner cannot reasonably expect to live with them.
+In cases of divorce due to unreasonable behaviour, the petitioner must prove that the respondent has acted in such a way that they cannot reasonably be expected to live together any longer.

-Examples of unreasonable behaviour in divorce cases can include infidelity, emotional or physical abuse, addiction, neglect, financial misconduct, or abandonment.
-These actions or omissions are considered to have caused the marriage breakdown and made it intolerable for the petitioner to continue living with the respondent.
+There are several common examples of unreasonable behaviour in divorce cases in Singapore.
+These include actions or omissions that contribute to the breakdown of the marriage and make it unbearable for the petitioner to continue living with the respondent.

 How Unreasonable Behaviour Is Assessed